 In this innovative program, you'll engage in project-focused learning using your own challenges as a platform for putting the latest theories and tools into practice.
-You'll leave equipped and inspired to empower your business to become more agile, the people involved more resilient and the entire enterprise better prepared to succeed in the face of relentless change.
+You'll leave prepared and motivated to guide your organization through major change efforts.
 We encourage organizations to send teams to this program.
 Together, members will have the opportunity to create a plan, get feedback from faculty and other leaders with a fresh perspective and become "change champions" on your return to the office.

 Shana Carroll - Clinical Associate Professor of Management Communications; Faculty Director, Management Communications Program